killme2008/clojure-control/README.md

     localhost:stdout: Sun Jul 24 19:14:09 CST 2011
     localhost:exit: 0

-Also,you can run the task with `user@host` instead of a pre-defined cluster (since 0.3.5):
+Also,you can run the task with `user@host` instead of a pre-defined cluster:

-		 lein control run root@localhost date
+		 control run root@localhost date

 You may have to type password when running this task.
 You can setup ssh public keys to avoid typing a password when logining remote machines.please visit [HOWTO: set up ssh keys](http://pkeck.myweb.uga.edu/ssh/)